 Vaccines can be ordered 24 hours a day, seven days a week through IRIS.
 Providers must order vaccines in accordance with actual vaccine need within their ordering cycle (see Economic Ordering Quantity below).
+Current cold storage temperatures and physical on-hand vaccine counts must be submitted before a vaccine order can be created in IRIS.

-Providers must be able to distinguish between their public and private vaccine stock and develop and maintain complete, accurate, and separate stock records for state supplied and privately purchased vaccines.
+Providers must be able to distinguish between public and private vaccine stock and develop and maintain complete, accurate, and separate stock records for state-supplied and privately purchased vaccines.